 Hulu further understood the demand for progressive web apps and decided to provide a better experience to users on desktop and mobile.
 Hence, they developed a PWA.

 Hulu allows users to add the PWA on the home screen.
-Lastly, Hulu made a quick transition from platform specific desktop experience and got 27% increase in return visits.
+Lastly, Hulu made a quick transition from platform specific desktop experience and got a 27% increase in return visits.

 YouTube is one of the world’s leading online video sharing platforms.
 Due to user-friendliness and popular video content, YouTube is regarded as the second most popular search engine followed by Google.